HK-Modding-Preservation/RandomizerCore/articles/state_adv.md

 Ordinarily, input state is determined by the first state-valued term (e.g. transition or waypoint) which appears in a conjunction.
 However, a StateProvider variable can be defined to supply a state determined in code, if it appears before any other state provider terms or variables in the conjunction.
 For example, "$START" provides the state which has all fields at their default values.

 A StateProvider is additionally a LogicInt.
 By default, its LogicInt.GetValue always returns LogicVariable.TRUE, but this can be overriden if desired.

+### StateAccessVariable

+A StateAccessVariable receives progression data and a state, and produces an int.
+These can be used in comparisons (i.e. expressions with '<','=', or '>') and the interpretation of one which is not in a comparison is that `VAR` is equivalent to `VAR>0`.

+In standard logic, a StateAccessVariable acts in sequence with the other StateModifiers and StateAccessVariables.
+In this context, it acts like a filter, rejecting states which fail its comparison.
+A StateAccessVariable comparison can be seen as a kind of StateModifier, where ModifyState returns its input if the comparison succeeds, and returns empty if the comparison fails.
+ProvideState, in this analogy, would always return null, since the StateAccessVariable cannot be evaluated without a state.

+RandomizerCore has a builtin class of StateAccessVariables which are recognized by the default VariableResolver: StateFieldAccessors.
+These are represented in logic by the exact name of a state field.
+For a state int, the StateFieldAccessor retrieves the value of the int from its input state.
+For a state bool, the StateFieldAccessor retrieves 1 if the bool is true, and 0 otherwise.

 ## Integration with the ProgressionManager and MainUpdater